jnav24/rails-friends/README.md

   is a course I created which goes over the Docker and Docker Compose fundamentals

+### Gems Locations

+When you install Gems, they are located within your `web` Docker environment at `ls -alF /usr/local/bundle/gems`

+You can run `gem environment` in the Docker environment and look at `Gem Path`

 ### Deploy to production

 I'm creating an in-depth course related to deploying Dockerized web apps.
 If